beatsandcodes/beatsandcodes/README.md

 This GitHub is a **live build log**.

-You’ll see ideas, experiments, and evolving projects — not just polished outcomes.
+You’ll see ideas, experiments, and evolving projects, not just polished outcomes.

 ---

-> *I’m not here just to learn tech — I’m here to build things people actually use.*
+> *I’m not here just to learn tech.
+I’m here to build things people actually use.*